 Espresso Powder: I add instant espresso powder to enhance the flavor profile of these cookies.
 It is optional, but highly recommended.

-Cornstarch: Adding 2 tsp of cornstarch in the cookies will help them get a softer texture.
+Cornstarch: Adding 2 teaspoon of cornstarch in the cookies will help them get a softer texture and your cookies will bake thick.

 - Next beat in softened cream cheese.
-Then beat egg in.
+Then beat one room temperature egg in.

-- Next add and mix vanilla and espresso.
+- Next add and mix in vanilla and espresso.

-- Sift all the dry ingredients together over wet and fold.
+- Fold in Dry Ingredients: Sift all the dry ingredients together over wet and fold to form cookie dough.
+Fold in chocolate chips at this stage.

 How do you know when chocolate cookies are done?